cloudbees-core-cd-workshop/workshop-exercises/README.md

 # cloudbees-cd-acceleration-workshop-exercises
 The setup instructions and exercises for the workshop.
-Test